Azq2/perl-win32-serialport-fork/README.md

 you know Unix.

-The Perl Journal #13 included an article on Controlling a Modem with Win32::SerialPort.
+The Perl Journal #13 included an article on Controlling a Modem with Win::SerialPort.
 Perl Journal #16 showed how to work with the X10 series of home automation modules (ControlX10::).

 Please tell me what does and what doesn't work.
 The module has proven